StingrayCZ/Summary-of-Projects/README.md

 </p>

 ## Information and Communications Technology section
 Where I would like to introduce my bachelor thehsis.
 My first larger programming project.
-This project is **still incomplete but active** and will be **finished to end of August 2020**.
+This project is **still incompleted but active** and will be **finished to end of August 2020**.

 The main task of my thesis (see <a href="https://github.com/StingrayCZ/Summary-of-Projects/blob/master/Folder/Thesis%20862020.pdf"> here</a>) is proposal the security of communication in the IoT wireless network.
 This network is designated for small lowpower devices, like a sensors and trivial actuators.
 The introduced version is just concept.
 Although that algorithm is full-operational, provided security level is not suitable for real-life application.